freeCodeCamp-2025-Summer-Hackathon/cyan-branch/README.md

 ```

 - Sign in with Google by click 'Sign In' the top right of the header
-- You should now see your credentials in the User collection of the Atlas Cloud DB
+- You should be redirected to the admin dashboard

 ## Seeding the database